Talk to someone now. Call our National Helpline 7 days a week, 8am-midnight (AEST/AEDT) on 1800 33 4673. You can also chat online or email

 Video content

-30 minute video content includes unscripted responses from boys and girls aged 13-18 about appearance concerns, societal pressures on males and why boys find it difficult to talk about these things.
-It includes expert insight from Dr Scott Griffiths (leading male body image researcher) and a lived experience perspective from a young man who developed Anorexia Nervosa while in school.
+A 30 minute video of boys and girls aged 13 – 18 talking about appearance concerns, pressures facing boys and why talking about these things can feel difficult.
+It also includes expert insight from Dr Scott Griffiths (leading male body image researcher) and a lived experience story from a young man who developed Anorexia Nervosa while at school.

 Facilitator Guide

-A comprehensive guide for any professional working with young males in schools, youth, sporting or other activity groups.
-It explains body image and eating disorders in boys and provides discussion prompts and activities to encourage positive and strong conversations around the themes explored in the video.
+A comprehensive guide for professionals working with boys in schools, youth, sport and community settings.
+It explains body image and eating disorders in boys and provides discussion prompts and activities to encourage positive conversations linked to the video content.

 Why is this program important?